sekelsta/genelib/Readme.md

 Modifies [Vintage Story](https://www.vintagestory.at/).

-TODO: Update this document to reflect current code status **API still unstable until a 1.0 release!**

 The basic idea:
 * You write a json file describing what genes and alleles exist, and how likely an animal is to have them
 * Genelib handles the backend parts: Initializing and storing gene data for entities, and children inheriting genes from parents
-* (API under development - this may soon have breaking changes) Genelib provides a few simple gene-based effects
+* Genelib provides a few simple gene-based effects
 * You will need to write code for more complicated effects like coat color genetics

 ### Genetics features